 SFC or System File Checker is another built-in Windows utility that you should try to fix this problem.

-2. After the computer restarts, click on Next > select Repair your computer option and navigate to Troubleshoot > Advanced options > Command prompt.
+2. After the computer restarts, click on Next > go to Repair your computer > Troubleshoot > Advanced options > Command prompt.

 3. On the Command Prompt screen, type sfc /scannow and press the enter key on the keyboard of your computer.

-4. Patiently wait as Windows 10 tries to scan and fix system file problems on your computer.
+4. Patiently wait for the computer to find and fix system file problems.

-If none of the above methods work, you can try to Reinstall Windows 10 on your computer.
+If none of the above methods work, you can try to Reinstall Windows operating system on your computer.
 The disadvantage of this method is that you will end up losing all the data and files on your computer.

 1. Use the Bootable USB drive to boot your computer.